The Marfa Tapes: Promotion

 "In His Arms" was performed live by Lambert, Randall and Ingram at the 2021 ACM Awards.
 The three announced that they would be performing songs from the album together to promote it on the fall Austin City Limits recordings, and their performance was taped April 29, 2021.
 Randall and Ingram stopped by to sing several songs with Lambert at her solo shows at Billy Bob's Texas, including "Tequila Does" and the newly released "Geraldene".

-The new recording of "Tin Man", alongside previously unheard tracks "Am I Right or Amarillo" and "Geraldene" were also pre-released before the album's release on May 7, and the trio performed "Geraldene" live on The Ellen Show later in the month.
+The new recording of "Tin Man", alongside previously unheard tracks "Am I Right or Amarillo" and "Geraldene" were also pre-released before the album's release on May 7, and the trio performed "Geraldene" live on The Ellen Degeneres Show later in the month.

 At the CMT Music Awards in June 2021, the trio performed a selection of tracks off the album for the award show's 'Campfire Sessions' series, including In His Arms, Two-Step Down to Texas, and Amazing Grace (West Texas), alongside the previously released Tin Man and Tequila Does.